-6.1 The following facilities are currently available to residents: Part 6 - Facilities onsite at the village Details about any facility to Activities or games room Arts and crafts room Auditorium BBQ area outdoors Billiards room Bowling green Business centre (e.g. computers, printers, internet access) Chapel / prayer room Communal laundries Community room or centre Dining room Gardens Gym Hairdressing or beauty room Library that is not funded from the General on access or sharing of facilities (e ✓ Medical consultation room ✓ Restaurant ☐ Shop ✓ Swimming pool [outdoor, heated] ✓ Separate lounge in community centre ☐ Spa ☐ Storage area for boats / caravans ☐ Tennis court ✓ Village bus or transport ☐ Workshop ✓ Other: Computer facilities, kitchen Services Charge paid by residents or if N/A · 6.2 Does the village have an onsite, attached, adjacent or co-located residential aged care facility? □ Yes □ No Note : Aged care facilities are not covered by the Retirement Villages Act 1999 (Qld).
+Part 6 - Facilities onsite at the village 6.1 The following facilities are currently available to residents: Activities or games room Arts and crafts room Auditorium BBQ area outdoors Billiards room Bowling green Business centre (e.g. computers, printers, internet access) Chapel / prayer room Communal laundries Community room or centre Dining room Gardens Gym Hairdressing or beauty room Library ✓ Medical consultation room ✓ Restaurant ☐ Shop ✓ Swimming pool [outdoor, heated] ✓ Separate lounge in community centre ☐ Spa ☐ Storage area for boats / caravans ☐ Tennis court ✓ Village bus or transport ☐ Workshop ✓ Other: Computer facilities, kitchen Services Charge paid by residents or if 1 on access or sharing of facilities (e 9 , 6.2 Does the village have an onsite, attached, adjacent or co-located residential aged care facility? ☐ Yes ⊠ No Note : Aged care facilities are not covered by the Retirement Villages Act 1999 (Qld).
 The retirement village operator cannot keep places free or guarantee places in aged care for residents of the retirement village.
 To enter a residential aged care facility, you must be assessed as eligible by an Aged Care Assessment Team (ACAT) in accordance with the Aged Care Act 1997 (Cwth) .
 Exit fees may apply when you move from your retirement village unit to other accommodation and may involve entering a new contract.
-Part 7 - Services Part 7 - Services
+Part 7 - Services 7.1 What services are provided to all village residents (funded from the General Services Charge fund paid by residents)? residents. • Managing the community are ge for the benefit and enjoyment of as and facilities.
+1631461113 ) Managing security at the retire ement village

-Maintaining the security system, emergency help system and/or safety equipment (if any).
-Maintaining fire-fighting and protection equipment.
-Maintaining and updating safety and emergency procedures for the retirement village.
-Cleaning, maintaining and repairing the community areas and facilities.
-Maintaining, repairing and replacing units and items in, on or attached to the units (except where this is a resident's responsibility).
-Monitoring and eradicating pests (except where this is a resident's responsibility).
-Engaging staff and contractors necessary for the operation of the retirement village, which may include a village manager, cleaning and maintenance personnel, security personnel, personal care and nursing personnel and/or relief personnel.
-Arranging for administrative, secretarial, book-keeping, accounting and legal services necessary for the operation of the retirement village.
-Maintaining any licences required in relation to the retirement village.
-Paying operating costs in connection with the ownership and operation of the retirement village.
-Maintaining insurances relating to the retirement village that are required by the Retirement Villages Act 1999 or contemplated by a residence contract or that the scheme operator otherwise deems appropriate.
-Complying with the Retirement Villages Act 1999.
-Any other general service funded via a general services charges budget for a financial year.
-'Support Services' (provided to residents of serviced apartments only) are: Weekly housekeeping.
-Minimum two meals per day served in the dining area.
-Weekly supply of laundered linen.
-7.2 Are optional ⊠ Yes □ No personal services provided or made Nutrition Select meals delivery available to residents Mobile Rehab + on a user-pays basis?
-Please see Community Manager for a full list of available personal services and costs.
-7.3 Does the retirement village operator provide government funded ☐ Yes, the operator is an Approved Provider of home care under the Aged Care Act 1997 (Registered Accredited Care Supplier - RACS ID number)
+• Maintaining the security system, emergency help system and/or safety equipment (if any). • Maintaining fire-fighting and protection equipment. • Maintaining and updating safety and emergency procedures for the retirement village. • Cleaning, maintaining and repairing the community areas and facilities. • Maintaining, repairing and replacing units and items in, on or attached to the units (except where this is a resident's responsibility). • Monitoring and eradicating pests (except where this is a resident's responsibility). • Engaging staff and contractors necessary for the operation of the retirement village, which may include a village manager, cleaning and maintenance personnel, security personnel, personal care and nursing personnel and/or relief personnel. • Arranging for administrative, secretarial, book-keeping, accounting and legal services necessary for the operation of the retirement village. • Maintaining any licences required in relation to the retirement village. • Paying operating costs in connection with the ownership and operation of the retirement village. • Maintaining insurances relating to the retirement village that are required by the Retirement Villages Act 1999 or contemplated by a residence contract or that the scheme operator otherwise deems appropriate. • Complying with the Retirement Villages Act 1999. • Any other general service funded via a general services charges budget for a financial year.
+'Sup are: oport Services' (provided to residents of serviced apartments only) • Weekly housekeeping. • Minimum two meals per day served in the dining area. • Weekly supply of laundered linen.
+7.2 Are optional personal services provided or made available to residents on a user-pays basis?
+Yes 🗵 No 7.3 Does the retirement village operator provide government funded home care services Yes, the operator is an Approved Provider of home care under the Aged Care Act 1997 (Registered Accredited Care Supplier - RACS ID number)